Clearing Advice for Care Leavers

-If you're a care leaver who has applied to university, Results Day presents a whole additional set of issues – aside from the usual stress over grades, of course.
+If you're a care leaver who has applied to university, Results Day presents an additional set of issues – aside from the usual stress over grades, of course.

 Care leavers at university face a number of challenges, including securing funding and finding year-round accommodation.
 Thorough research is required to establish which universities will provide the necessary support, and if you don't get the required grades on Results Day, the task of finding a university through Clearing can seem daunting.